 In some cases allergic reactions can result in a stuffy or runny nose, as well as sinus pressure and pain.
 Many allergy medications contain antihistamines, which can block this reaction.

 Adults who have the common cold can also take an antihistamine to reduce the severity of the symptoms.

 There are many options to purchase antihistamines online.
 However, it is best to consult with a healthcare professional.
 At our Florida Sinus & Snoring Specialists, we have a team of highly trained specialists who can guide you on the best mode of treatment depending on your unique needs.

 Make sure to always go through the package directions and beware of any side effects.
 In certain cases, allergy medications have been known to cause drowsiness so you should not drive when taking antihistamines.
 Check the label for more information about side effects.

 Decongestants affect the blood vessels within the nose, which decreases the inflammation and swelling on the inside lining.
 This reduces the feeling of nasal congestion or stuffiness.

 Some side effects of using decongestants include headaches, rapid heart rate, as well as dry mouth.
-Dr. Lee at our South Florida Sinus and Allergy Center can assist you with the best and safest mode of treatment depending on your medical history.
+Dr. Lee at our Florida Sinus & Snoring Specialists can assist you with the best and safest mode of treatment depending on your medical history.

 Using a humidifier in a room can help add moisture to the air, which can provide relief to a congested or stuffy nose.
 The humidifier can form warm or cool mist that produces moist air and can help with congestion relief.